Does Your History Matter?

 Why Not Just Forget About Your Past?
 If you work on understanding it, won’t you just get stuck in it?

-For example, when you meet someone for the first time, he or she may remind your of someone significant in your life, like a sibling, a past lover, or a past friend.
-These associations can have positive or negative assumptions to them that may not fit the actual person in front of you now, yet you may immediately start to treat him or her like the person your brain is associating him or her with.
+For example, when you meet someone for the first time, they may remind your of someone significant in your life, like a sibling, a past lover, or a past friend.
+These associations can have positive or negative assumptions to them that may not fit the actual person in front of you now, yet you may immediately start to treat them like the person your brain is associating them with.
 We can see how this could lead to some bad scenarios.

 We use many tools at the Loving at Your Best Plan to help couples work detangle past experiences without becoming mired in or overwhelmed by the past.
-You can contact one of our therapists and meet with him or her to help uncover what may be holding you back from getting the love that you really need and deserve in your life.
+You can contact one of our therapists and meet with them to help uncover what may be holding you back from getting the love that you really need and deserve in your life.

 Share Your Experiences